rails/rails/guides/source/testing.md

 ### Testing `flash` Notices

-If you remember from earlier, one of the three hash objects we have access to was `flash`.
+As we have seen in the secctions above, one of the three hash objects we have access to is `flash`.

 We want to add a `flash` message to our blog application whenever someone successfully creates a new Article.